 Whoever came up with this one obviously had skin made of steel.
 For the rest of us mere mortals, putting toothpaste on your pimples is likely to result in red, irritated and angry skin.

-Although toothpaste does contain some ingredients that may help dry pimples out, the problem is that toothpaste has a basic pH level, whereas your skin has a naturally acidic pH level.
+Although toothpaste does contain some ingredients that may help dry pimples out, the problem is the pH level.
+Toothpaste has a basic pH level, whereas your skin has a naturally acidic pH level.
 If you mess with your skin’s pH level, you risk damaging its barrier, leaving it open to bacteria and potentially even more pimples.
 Not what you were hoping for!

 What you should do: If you must attack your pimples, do it the safe way – with a non-irritating pimple patch that helps draw puss and secretions away from the pimple to flatten it out and minimise scarring.